Rail transport in Malaysia: Rapid Rail Sdn Bhd

 Rapid Rail was set up by Prasarana Malaysia to operate the rapid transit public transport service in the Klang Valley.
 Prasarana Malaysia is fully owned by Ministry of Finance Incorporated, the corporate arm of the Malaysian Ministry of Finance.
 The company currently operates two MRT lines, three LRT lines and one monorail line in Kuala Lumpur under the Rapid KL brand, namely the Kajang Line, Putrajaya Line, Ampang Line, Sri Petaling Line, Kelana Jaya Line and KL Monorail.

+RTS Operations Pte Ltd

+RTS Operations (RTSO) is a collabaration between Prasarana Malaysia and SMRT Corporation Singapore to operate the Rapid Transit System Link (RTS Link) service in between Bukit Chagar (Johor) and Woodlands North (Singapore).